The Magpie winter roost at Berengrave

 The future for the roost

 Any changes are likely to be dynamic, and it will be interesting to note any effect in numbers.
-The expected change most likely to bring about the biggest impact will be vital conservation work.
+One expected change likely to bring about the biggest impact would be vital conservation work.
 The reedbed is important habitat locally, and at some point the ever-encroaching scrub will have to be managed.
-A number of the older trees are thought by some to be dangerous and unstable, as well as having a detrimental effect on the ground flora of the chalk pit edges.
+That scourge of modern life and getting things done, 'Health and Safety', has so far put paid to large-scale work in the wet depths.
+Around the pit a number of the older trees are thought by some to be dangerous and unstable, as well as having a detrimental effect on the ground flora of the chalk pit edges, and are being cleared, piecemeal.

 Flooding occurs each year, to varying degrees.
 The quarry does have an outlet to the north, but with recent increasing annual seasonal rainfall the water level can vary by about one to one and a half metres, and may remain high during the summer months, leading to a dieback of some of the more mature trees.

-Control.
-Many see Magpies as a threat to other local bird populations.
-Legal trapping has takes place for many years within half a kilometre of the roost.
-Increased local knowledge of the growing size of this roost has led to some now running larsen traps for longer time each year.
-In 2014-15 it was known one local resident was known to have run a larsen trap on the boundary of the quarry, but this seemed to have no real effect on numbers- most birds arrive intent on roosting rather than feeding from baited traps.
+Then there's 'control'.
+Many humans see Magpies as a threat to other local bird (game) populations.
+Legal trapping has taken place for many years within half a kilometre of the roost.
+Increased local knowledge of the growing size of this roost has led to people running Larsen traps for longer time each year.
+In 2014-15 it was known one local resident was running a Larsen trap on the boundary of the quarry, but this seemed to have no real effect on numbers- most birds arriving intent on roosting rather than feeding from baited traps.

 Other species roosting at Berengrave

 Visitors at dusk will not just see Magpies.
-In addition to resident birds, Berengrave is used as a safe roost by many other species, and during the three winters to date I have recorded more than 40 species coming in to the quarry to roost.
-These will be covered in separate article later.
+In addition to resident birds, Berengrave is used as a safe roost by many other species, and during the first three winters I recorded more than 40 species coming in to the quarry to roost.
+This more than doubled over a decade.
+Even watching Magpies, there's listing fun to be had.

 ______________________________________________________